 Most can be mounted on desktops and laptops.

-NOTE: Backups are to allow us to restore the entire volume in the even of catastrophic failure.
+NOTE: Backups are for disaster recovery to allow us to restore the entire volume in the event of catastrophic failure.
 They are not for individual file or folder recovery.

 Not appropriate for I/O intensive or large numbers of jobs